|

 None of us are equipped to judge ourselves, let alone sentence ourselves.

+Self hate is a "sentence."
+It's a punishment.
 Never, never do we want to forget God's love

 and mercy or close it out.
 I think that's what you're forgetting.
 Confession